stefannovak/spring-hibernate-library-project/README.md

 UPDATE: 30/04/19
 Project currently on hold for a short time while I catch up with university work.

+UPDATE: 18/05/19
+Still on hold for a little while.
+Uni assignment coming up and spent a lot of time figuring out an interview challenge given to me by a company.
+Figured I need to brush up on the basics, especially Collections.

 This is my final project on my Library app I have been developing

 I started it on 20/04/2019 after my Hibernate app.
 As soon as I developed that I knew I needed to turn it into a user-friendly interactive experience online.